Helping Everyone From Students to Seniors Navigate Driving With a Disability

 In the meantime, Barry says, a driver should not have to go uninsured.
 As a last resort, drivers can turn to their state's assigned risk pool.
 This is typically a resource for people with multiple accidents, DUI charges or other risk factors that have edged them out of the private insurance market.
 It's usually more expensive, but can serve as a stopgap until you can find less expensive coverage.

 For those people who are unable to drive because of their disability, there is a growing number of transportation options available.

 Public Transportation: It is often quite affordable and widely available.
 Even in some suburban areas, public transportation like buses, trains and subways may be an option.
 Check out the ADA's requirements concerning bus stop passenger loading areas and accessible pathways between bus shelters and the vehicle.

-According to the ADA, taxis can't discriminate against individuals with disabilities by refusing to give them a ride.
-But you'll likely need to call ahead to ensure you get a taxi that can accommodate any equipment you may need to bring with you, like a wheelchair.
+Traditional Taxis: Taxi companies can't discriminate against individuals with disabilities by refusing to give them a ride, according to the ADA; however, you will likely need to call ahead to ensure you get one that accommodates any equipment you may need to bring with you, like a wheelchair.

-Driving services like Uber can also make a huge difference for people with disabilities since they can request a ride from their home when they need it, rather than being at the whim of a bus or train schedule.
+Ridesharing Companies: Companies such as Uber and Lyft can also make a huge difference for people with disabilities since they can request a ride from their home when they need it.
 In recent years, Uber has also launched UberACCESS and UberASSIST in cities across the country.
 These services offer rides from drivers who are trained in accessibility needs and can accommodate wheelchairs.
 Another program, UberWAV, features trained drivers who have a wheelchair ramp or hydraulic lift on their vehicles.

 License in Question?
 Try a Driver Rehabilitation Program